DevModeChris/DinoRun/README.md

-# ⚠️ Branch Note:
+> ### ⚠️ Branch Note
-- This is the simple DOM based rendering version of the game, before it was rewrote using HTML5 Canvas.
+> This is the simple DOM based rendering version of the game, before it was rewrote using HTML5 Canvas.
-- This version will likely not be updated going forward.
+> This version will likely not be updated going forward.
-- See `main` branch for the latest version.
+> See `main` branch for the latest version.
 ---

 # 🦖 Dino Run Game